QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 * 🔑 Authentication and Identification: verify the identity of users
 * ⌛ Irrevocability: once performed, cannot be undone

+**Reduce the attack surface** 🏄‍♂️: avoid unused software, plugins, solutions/... that are potential attack vectors.
 </div><div>

 **Defense-in-depth** 🕸️: use of multiple layers of security, along with various tactics, to slow down/stop an intruder

 **Triple-A principles** 🔒: Authentication <small>(verify the identity)</small>, Authorization <small>(determine the permissions)</small>, and Accounting <small>(logs)</small>.

-**Zero trust** 🔎: do not trust anyone/anything, verify everything, assume everyone is a threat, and continuously monitor resources.
+**Zero trust** 🔎: a concept.
+No blind trust, verify everything, assume everyone is a threat, and continuously monitor resources.

 **Principle of the least privilege** 👮: everyone, regardless of their role in the company <small>(CEO...)</small>, should have the least privilege that they require to do their job.

+**Sweet spot** 🍭: find the right balance between security and productivity.
+Don't burden users too much.
 </div></div>

 <hr class="sep-both">